Police union president speaks out on City of Detroit not paying for funerals of slain officers

 Detroit Police Chief James Craig said it's never been an issue, and that there are organizations available to pay for the funerals along with insurance money that some families opt to use.

-7 Action News has learned that the police departments in cities like Chicago and Philadelphia do pay for the funerals.
-Chief Craig says he's worked in cities where they do and some where they don't.
+Scripps station WXYZ in Detroit has learned that the police departments in cities like Chicago and Philadelphia do pay for the funerals.
+Chief Craig said he's worked in cities where they do and some where they don't.

-"They're dying for the citizens of the City of Detroit," says Diaz who is hoping that city officials will consider a change.
+"They're dying for the citizens of the City of Detroit," said Diaz, who is hoping that city officials will consider a change.

 Share Article